albar965/littlenavmap-manual/en/MENUS.md

 #### ![New Flight Plan](../images/icons/filenew.png "New Flight Plan") New Flight Plan {#new-flight-plan}

-Erases the current flight plan.
+Erases the current flight plan and shows the flight plan table.

-You have to use the [Search Result Table View Context Menu](SEARCH.md#search-result-table-view-context-menu),  the [Map Context Menu](MAPDISPLAY.md#map-context-menu) or the [Flight Plan Route Description](ROUTEDESCR.md) dialog to create a flight plan.
+You have to use the [Search Result Table View Context Menu](SEARCH.md#search-result-table-view-context-menu),  the [Map Context Menu](MAPDISPLAY.md#map-context-menu) or the [Flight Plan Route Description](ROUTEDESCR.md) dialog to create a new flight plan.

 #### ![Open Flight Plan](../images/icons/fileopen.png "Open Flight Plan") Open Flight Plan {#open-flight-plan}

-Opens an FSX PLN, an FS9 PLN, an FSC PLN, an X-Plane FMS or an FLP flight plan file.
+Opens an FSX PLN, an FS9 PLN, an FSC PLN, an X-Plane FMS or an FLP flight plan file and shows the flight plan table.
 The type of file is determined by content and not file extension.
 See [Flight Plan Formats](FLIGHTPLANFMT.md) for more information.

 An opened flight plan file will be reloaded on start up \(reload and centering can be switched off in the `Options` dialog on the `Startup` and `User Interface` tab\).